 Where does my water come from?
 Between 60-72% of Indiana's population relies on ground water for drinking and household use.
 The Cedar Lake Water Utilities source is the Silurian Devonian Aquifer.
-The Cedar Lake Water Utility has four (4) wells, two (2) of them located in Havenwood Subdivision and two (2) located off of Parrish Avenue.
+The Cedar Lake Water Utility has two (2) wells.